Appeals process

 Employee must... ...no later than... ...and then

 Request a review by their employer, in writing, using the Request for Review/Notice of Appeal form.
-The from must be received by the employer no later than 30 calendar days after the date of the initial denial notice for the decision the employee is appealing.
-The employer shall render a written decision on the Request for Review/Notice of Appeal form no later than 30 calendar days after receiving the request for review.
+The from must be received by the employer no later than 30 days after the date of the initial denial notice for the decision the employee is appealing.
+The employer shall render a written decision on the Request for Review/Notice of Appeal form no later than 30 days after receiving the request for review.

 Employer must... ...no later than... ...and then